-1.3.1.2 [For Category N1 Class III and Category N2 vehicles, only vehicles that are identical with respect to the following vehicle/powertrain/transmission characteristics may be part of the same CoP family:

-(a) Type of internal combustion engine: fuel type (or types in the case of bi-fuel vehicles), combustion process, engine displacement, full-load characteristics, engine technology, and charging system, and also other engine subsystems or characteristics that have a non-negligible influence on CO2 mass emission under WLTP conditions;

-(b) Operation strategy of all CO2 mass emission influencing components within the powertrain;

-(c) Transmission type (e.g. manual, automatic, CVT) and transmission model (e.g. torque rating, number of gears, number of clutches, etc.);

-(d) Number of powered axles.]

-8.1.3.2.8.1.4.
+8.1.3.2.
+For the Type 4 test, the CoP family shall be identical to the evaporative emissions family, as described in paragraph 5.x. of this Regulation.

+8.1.4.
 The frequency for product verification performed by the manufacturer shall be based on a risk assessment methodology consistent with the international standard ISO 31000:2018 — Risk Management — Principles and guidelines, for Type 1 with a minimum frequency per CoP family of [one verification per 5,000 vehicles produced] or [once per year], whichever comes first.

 8.1.5.
 The responsible authority which has granted type-approval may at any time verify the conformity control methods applied in each production facility.